 - Cllr Leah Turner - Cabinet Lead for Finance and Coastal Communities

 - Cllr Narinder Bains – Cabinet Lead for Neighbourhoods, Safety and Enforcement

-- Cllr Lulu Bowerman – Cabinet Lead for People and Communications
+- Cllr Lulu Bowerman – Cabinet Lead for People and Communications (including Legal and Capita)

 The Cabinet will be advised and supported in its policy formulation role by Scrutiny and Policy Development Panels, with particular areas of responsibility and encompassing a broad range of opinion and expertise.
 In addition it is also advised by a number of committees.